Learn how the web has expanded music videos from music marketing and music promotion tools to fanbase engagement & brand building.

 Just as the internet went from being a tool for academic researchers to becoming a worldwide public communication network.
 Or how mobile phones went from being used by businessmen to being a global consumer product.
 And even how music creation was revolutionised by audio production software.
 The music video has become a universally common form of media.
 Music videos are now part of the internet’s currency and a necessary form of communication.

 Got music you’d like to share with the world?
-Put a video to it.
-Our intelligent video creation tool will help you create high quality videos without the hard work.
+Put a music video to it.
+Our intelligent music video app will help you create high quality videos without the hard work.
 Just upload a song, select a video style, choose your clips, add some personalised text and get sharing!
 Find out more about how you can create a seamless video with Rotor here.